cla-bit/PayStackEase/README.md

 # PayStackEase Library  ![paystackease](./api_docs/images/paystackease.png)

 Paystack is a technology company solving payments problems for ambitious businesses.
-Our mission is to help businesses in Africa become profitable, envied, and loved.
-We make it easy for businesses to accept secure payments from multiple local and global payment channels, and then we provide tools to help you retain existing customers, and acquire new ones.

 This **PayStackEase API Library** consists of **Paystack API** asynchronous and synchronous wrappers, which can be integrated into python projects to interact with **Paystack**.